lawuysal/app-fellas-test-project/README.md

 * As you can see buttons was disabled when a flight before today is listed.
 * We can click button to book a flight and we can see them in the `Bookings`(I added main page as `My Flights` button to recognize it easily.) page.
 * Same button turns into `Cancel Booking` to cancel or delete the flight booking from the backend.
 * I added a sorting function at the right side of the flight cards.
-You can sort the flights by `departure dats and times` and `arrival times` both in the ascending and descending order respectfully to API.
+You can sort the flights by `departure dats and times` and `arrival times` in both ascending and descending order, corresponding to the data from the API.
 * Also you can see a toast notification at the bottom-left of the page.

 ### Dark Mode